 Elephant Insurance offers roadside assistance coverage through a company called Agero to help drivers with towing, jump starts, flat tires, gas delivery or lockouts.
 After calling for help, you'll be able to see in real-time when the tow truck is dispatched and how close they are to your location.

 Pet injury coverage

-Elephant automatically includes $1,000 of pet injury protection in your collision coverage, making it a great choice for drivers who often travel with their pets.
+Elephant automatically includes $1,000 of pet injury protection in your collision coverage to help pay for vet bills after an accident.

 While many other insurers make you pay extra to protect your pets, Elephant does not.
-Up to $1,000 of coverage can be applied to two pets, provided these pets are dogs or cats that were inside the car with you during the covered accident.
+Up to $1,000 of coverage can be used for your dogs or cats that were inside the car with you during the covered accident.

 Legal resources plan

-Policyholders willing to pay an additional $6 per month receive full coverage of attorney fees for one minor traffic violation each year and a 25% discount off other attorney services, such as will preparation, family law and real estate transactions.
+This add-on coverage, which costs $6 per month or more, will pay the attorney fees for one minor traffic violation per year.
+It will also give you a 25% discount on other attorney services, such as will preparation, family law and real estate transactions.

 Other add-on coverages from Elephant Insurance

-In addition to the standard coverages you'd expect to see from any major auto insurer, Elephant Insurance also offers the following add-on coverages to enhance your car's protection on the road:
+In addition to the standard coverages offered by major insurance companies, Elephant Insurance also offers the following add-on coverages to enhance your car's protection on the road:

-- Rental reimbursement: covers the cost of a rental car while your own car receives covered repairs.
+- Rental reimbursement covers the cost of a rental car while your car is in the shop after a claim.